unknown321/wampy/USAGE.md

 See [SOUND_SETTINGS.md](./SOUND_SETTINGS.md)

-## Equalizer settings
+## Equalizer settings (EQ button)

 See [EQUALIZER_SETTINGS.md](./EQUALIZER_SETTINGS.md)

 ## Providing debug information

 Wampy automatically collects crash dumps and logs on start.
 These are located in `wampy/log/` directory.
-Feel free to delete them if you need space.
-Usually these indicate that *something* crashed (might be some system service).
+Feel free to delete them if you need space using "Misc->Remove wampy logs" button.
+Usually these indicate that *something* crashed ( might be some system service).

 You can generate a log when Wampy is running.
 Enable `Settings->Misc->Debug`, tap "Create log file" at the bottom.
 Log will be placed in `wampy/log/log.user.<date>`.